RStudio project

 occ_count(basisOfRecord='OBSERVATION')

-## [1] 20774442
+## [1] 17280868

-# number of occurrences reported for Germany:
+# number of occurrences reported for Germany.
+Check https://countrycode.org/ for country codes

-## [1] 55076352
+## [1] 60284975

 # number of observations reported for Germany:

-## [1] 104514
+## [1] 104521

 As example, I picked the Alpine shrew (Sorex alpinus) for today, a small mammal species occurring in Central and Suuth-Eastern European mountain ranges.
 Its conservation status is near threatened (Link to IUCN redlist).